michaelchu/optopsy/README.md

 # Optopsy

 Optopsy is a flexible backtesting framework used to test complex options trading strategies written in Python.
 Backtesting is the process of testing a strategy over a given data set.
-This framework allows you to easily create strategies that mix and match different filters to create an 'Algo', these 'Algos" can in turn be combined to model various trading techniques such as hedging or pairs trading.
+This framework allows you to mix and match different 'filters' to create a 'Strategy', and allow multiple strategies to form an overall more complex trading algorithms.
 The modular nature of this framework aims to foster the creation of easily testable, re-usable and flexible blocks of strategy logic to facilitate the rapid development of complex options trading strategies.